-A Latin phrase meaning "equal footing" that describes situations where two or more assets, securities, creditors or obligations are equally managed without any display of preference.
+A Latin phrase meaning "equal footing" describes situations where two or more assets, securities, creditors, or obligations are equally managed without any display of preference.
 An example of pari-passu occurs during bankruptcy proceedings when a verdict is reached, all creditors can be regarded equally, and will be repaid at the same time and at the same fractional amount as all other creditors.
 Treating all parties the same means they are pari-passu.

 PIPE or Private Investment in Public Equity is a term used when a private investment or mutual fund buys common stock for a company at a discount to the current market value per share.